 This phrase alone will inspire others to resent you for as long as you work together.
 It shows what little regard you have for the people on your team and the contributions that they make.

-A good leader never has to tell people that he or she is in charge, they simply take charge by their actions and inspiring others to share their vision.
+A good leader never has to tell people that he or she is in charge.
+They simply take charge by their actions and inspire others to share their vision.
 Someone who must assert their authority by announcing that they’re in charge is more interested in employees who are submissive and won’t ask questions.

 4. “You don’t understand.”

 A quick way to shut someone down and alienate them is to tell them that they don’t understand.
 Instead, make an effort to help them understand.
 A good leader instinctively knows that any misunderstanding is their responsibility to handle.
 Instead, try opening up the lines of communication with an encouraging, “How can I help you?”

 If every suggestion or new idea is met with a disheartening “It’s impossible,” eventually, your team will stop trying to innovate.
 Telling people that something is impossible without exploring the possibilities doesn’t just demonstrate a lack of creativity but a lack of confidence in your people.
 Every good idea should be explored before it’s discarded as unworkable.